promaroy/portfolio-website/readme.md

-This is my personal website created with Html5,CSS and Bootstrap.
+This is my personal website created using Html5,CSS and Bootstrap.

 Various CSS and Bootstrap4 features like pop-up-window, slider, etc have been implemented.